Asthy247/My-Data-Science-Project-Portfolio/README.md

 **Data Preparation & Feature Engineering:** Cleaned and preprocessed a dataset containing over 5,000 patient records, creating 2 new features (BMI and Blood Pressure Categories) from raw measurements.
 This involved handling missing values and transforming continuous variables into categorical ones for improved analysis.

-C**omprehensive Exploratory Data Analysis (EDA):** Performed extensive descriptive statistics and visualizations using Base SAS procedures.
+**Comprehensive Exploratory Data Analysis (EDA):** Performed extensive descriptive statistics and visualizations using Base SAS procedures.
 Analyzed distributions of key health indicators (e.g., cholesterol, blood pressure, weight, height) and their relationships with heart disease outcomes.

 **Identified Key Health Trends:** Revealed significant correlations between lifestyle factors (e.g., smoking, exercise) and cardiovascular health outcomes, providing actionable insights into risk factors.
 For example, observed a 15% higher prevalence of heart disease in the "Elevated" and "Stage 1/2 Hypertension" blood pressure categories (as shown in the provided scatter plot of Systolic vs. Diastolic blood pressure, categorized by BP).

 **Data Quality Assessment:** Conducted thorough data quality checks, identifying and addressing outliers and inconsistencies, which improved the reliability of subsequent analyses by 10-15% (estimated, based on reduced variability or improved model fit post-cleaning).

 **Scatter Plot Visualization on Systolic vs Diastolic (colored by BP category)**